tonytsheng/DBHUB/ORACLE/INSTANCE_STORE/readme.md

 PL/SQL procedure successfully completed.

 ```
-7. Check temp data files again.
-Note the different filesystem that the new temp file is located on - this is the NVMe storage volume on the RDS host.
+7. Reconfirm the default temp tablespace and wehre the temp data files are located.
+Note the different filesystem - this is the NVMe storage volume on this RDS host.
 ```
 ADMIN/ttsora90> select file_name, tablespace_name from dba_temp_files;